Cryomech/SampleCode/README.md

 CPA_3xxx_ModbusTCP: Ethernet example using ModbusTCP that is compatible with CPA3.xxx model compressors only.

 AutomaticPurifier_ModbusTCP: Ethernet example using ModbusTCP to get an Automatic Purifier's status.
 This works with systems running firmware rev 22 or newer.

+LHeP_ModbusTCP: Ehernet example using ModbusTCP to monitor the status of an LHeP system